codota/tabnine-vscode/README.md

 Many users choose to disable the default behavior of using Enter to accept completions, to avoid accepting a completion when they intended to start a new line.
-You can do this by going to Settings → Editor: Accept Suggestion On Enter and setting it to off.
+You can do this by going to _Settings → Editor: Accept Suggestion On Enter_ and setting it to _off_.

 ### **Deep Completion:**